-You can also try adding some non-oil based extracts like lemon or coconut to change up the flavor profile.
+You can also try adding some non-oil based extracts lemon, coconut, or peppermint to change up the flavor profile.
 And don’t forget to try toasting the frosting!
-Both marshmallow frosting and 7 minute frosting toast up beautifully using a brûlée torch.
+You can toast just like marshmallows using a brûlée torch.

 - Standing or Hand-Held Mixer with Large Bowl

 - Heat Proof Spatula

 - 1/4 tsp cream of tartar